tanishkamakode/First-Contribution-to-Open-source/INSTRUCTIONS.md

-# Guide to make your first ever contribution
+# Guide for making your first-ever contribution

-Congratulations on taking your first step towards becoming an open source contributor 🚀
+## Congratulations on taking your first step towards becoming an open-source contributor 🚀

 I'm thrilled to have you join the community of enthusiastic developers.
-This repository is designed with you in mind, offering a friendly and approachable way to make your first open source contribution.
+This repository is designed with you in mind, offering a friendly and approachable way to make your first open-source contribution.
 It's a fantastic opportunity to learn, collaborate, and grow your skills while contributing to real-world projects.

-## Steps to add yourself to contributors list
+### Steps to add yourself to the contributors list

-1. You will first need git which you can download from [here](https://git-scm.com/downloads).
+1) You will first need git which you can download from [here](https://git-scm.com/downloads).

-2) Now head [here](https://github.com/alisolanki/Welcome-to-Open-Source) and click on the `fork` button.
+2) Now head [here](https://github.com/tanishkamakode/First-Contribution-to-Open-source) and click on the `fork` button.

 3) On the next page you will see a `create fork` button, press it.

 4) You will land on your forked repo page, here you will see a `<> Code` button marked in green, click on it and copy the url.

-5) Open your terminal and type git clone <url you copied> and press enter.
+5) Open your terminal, type git clone <url you copied> and press enter.

 6) Now you will see a folder named `Welcome-to-Open-Source`, open it and edit the `README.md` file using any text editor, VScode for example.